takoikatakotako/en.swiswiswift.com/content/post/2020-04-02/index.md

 +++
-title =  "UIActivityViewControllerでText, JSON, PDFを共有する" url = "2020-04-02"
-date = "2020-04-02"
+title =  "Sharing Text, JSON and PDF with UIActivityViewController" url = "2020-04-02" date = "2020-04-02"
-description = "UIActivityViewControllerでText, JSON, PDFを共有する" tags = [
+description = "Sharing Text, JSON and PDF with UIActivityViewController" tags = [
     "Swift"
 ]